kalilistic/ACT.Kapture/README.md

 6. Select "Add/Enable Plugin".
 7. Select "Kapture".
 8. Select apply.
+9. Restart ACT.
-9. You're good!
+10. You're good!
 Now check out the Kapture tab in ACT to customize your settings.

 ## How to Use an Overlay
+*Ensure you've restarted ACT since installing/updating for the presets to show up.*
 1. Open Overlay plugin tab.
 2. Select "New" button.
 3. Select "Preset" dropdown list.